satishchpn/explore-aws/SpringBoot-Rest API-Elastics BeanStalk-AWS API Gateway.md

 	Click on Test
 	Add if any query parameter needed
 	Click on Test
-	See the Result in the Gateqay Itself with all the data and logs
+	See the Result in the Gateway Itself with all the data and logs To Test Query param API under Query Strings id=3
+	See Employee with id=3 as the Result in the Gateway